Calendar Icon

 MOTSI

-The MOTSI team, Mark, Olivia, Jess, Abi and Jayne.
+The MOTSI team – Mark, Olivia, Jess, Abi, Jayne and Nikita.

 Talk-about programme – Talk-about is a structured programme for teaching and measuring social skills.
 It uses a hierarchical method of teaching social skill, for example it recommend to work on self-esteem before conversation skills.